Our first cis-lunar habitat

 Read our introductory articles on the subject at...

-According to current plans, the living quarters of the cis-lunar station, officially known as the Cis-lunar Transit Habitat, CTH, will consist of two largely identical modules dubbed Common Habitat Element No. 1 and No. 2 or simply Hab-1 and Hab-2.
+As of beginning of 2017, the living quarters of the cis-lunar station, officially known as the Cis-lunar Transit Habitat, CTH, were to consist of two largely identical modules dubbed Common Habitat Element No. 1 and No. 2 or simply Hab-1 and Hab-2.

 The European Space Agency, ESA, is expected to join forces with NASA to build these modules, based on Europe's experience in the highly successful Spacelab and Columbus programs, which provided Earth-orbiting modules for the Space Shuttle and the International Space Station, ISS.
 The Japanese aerospace agency, JAXA, also considers contributing its own habitation module or its major components.